The Project Workflow#

 To explicitly create a project, use the following command while in the project directory:

-<serena> project generate-yml [options]
+<serena> project create [options]

 For instance, when using uvx, run